Its all about Ownership, Licencing and Fees

 At Power2 we believe that education is one of the most important things we can offer.
 The more you know about your financial plan the better prepared you are to take control of your financial future.

 Power2’s Financial Planning team in Mackay is led by Derek Fitzgerald.
-Over the last few years Derek has twice been selected as one of the top 50 financial advisers in Australian by Australian Financial Review Smart Investor magazine after taking part in their annual Master Class exam.
+Derek has twice been selected as one of the top 50 financial advisers in Australian by Australian Financial Review Smart Investor magazine after taking part in their annual Master Class exam.

 Derek has completed studies at Deakin University to become a Certified Financial Planner and is a Life Risk Specialist through the Australian Financial Planning Association.
 He also holds a Bachelor of Psychology from James Cook University and a Diploma in Personal Financial Planning from the University of Southern Queensland.
 Derek is also one of the Partners of the business.